OpenDataPlatform/simpleapp/docs/howto.md

 The beauty of Spark is that all this can be expressed in a couple lines of code.

+This application is higly configurable, using a set of input parameters on the command line.

 The schema of the target table is defined by the SELECT part of the CTAS.
 This is configurable.
 For this sample, we will use `SELECT * FROM _src_`, thus building the table with all fields of the `.csv` source file (By convention, `_src_` is the name of the view on the source dataset).